Timeless configuration space and the emergence of classical behavior: Records

-Equation \eqref{equ:records_string} will hold if the system is deparametrizable, as in \eqref{equ:deparametrizable}, but we can have weaker conditions.
-In fact, equation \eqref{equ:records_string} will hold if there exist consistent families of \emph{`clock-like' variables} in the given region of configuration space.
-I am here calling a clock-like variable on a given region $\mathcal{U}$ a \emph{scalar functional $T[\phi]$ of the configuration variables that is strictly monotonic along extremal paths in that region}.
-More explicitly, for $\phi_1, \phi_2\in \mathcal{U}$ a given region $\mathcal{U}\subset\mathcal{M}$, then $T\in C(\mathcal{U})$ is a clock-like functional if, for $\phi(t)\in\Gamma(\phi_1, \phi_2)\cap \mathcal{U}$ extremal curve in region $\mathcal{U}$, then $T[\phi(t)]$ is monotonic in the arbitrary time parametrization $t$ (i.e. either $T[\phi(t)]\geq T[\phi(t')]$ for all $t\geq t'$ or $T[\phi(t)]\leq T[\phi(t')]$ for all $t\geq t'$). {For example, the total volume of the Universe would be a choice of such a variable in regions of configuration space where classical dynamics shows no recollapse.} If there are two intersecting such regions $\mathcal{U},\, \mathcal{U}'$, two clock-like variables $T,\, T'$ will be consistent if they have the same direction of monotonicity at the intersection.
-All of the examples looked at by the author seem to form consistent strings of records -- they only require the existence of one family of consistent clock-like variables -- but it would be interesting to try and find a counter-example.
+If, on the other hand, the ordering does not coincide among the different $\alpha$, there is no absolute ordering relation $\prec$ between the $\phi_r^i$, and equation \eqref{equ:records_string} does not hold. {Equation \eqref{equ:records_string} will hold if the system is deparametrizable, as in \eqref{equ:deparametrizable}, but we can have weaker conditions.
+In fact, equation \eqref{equ:records_string} will hold if there exist consistent families of \emph{`clock-like' variables} in the given region of configuration space possessing the records.
+I am here calling a clock-like variable on a given region $\mathcal{U}$ a scalar functional $T[\phi]$ of the configuration variables that is smooth, for which $\delta T_{|\phi_r}\neq 0$, and which is strictly monotonic along extremal paths in that region.
+More explicitly, for $\phi_1, \phi_2\in \mathcal{U}$ a given region $\mathcal{U}\subset\mathcal{Q}$, then $T\in C(\mathcal{U})$ is a clock-like functional if, for $\phi(t)\in\Gamma(\phi_1, \phi_2)\cap \mathcal{U}$ an extremal curve in region $\mathcal{U}$, then $T[\phi(t)]$ is monotonic in the arbitrary time parametrization $t$ (i.e. either $T[\phi(t)]\geq T[\phi(t')]$ for all $t\geq t'$ or $T[\phi(t)]\leq T[\phi(t')]$ for all $t\geq t'$).\footnote{Note that arc-length, for example, does increase along each path, but it is not a scalar function in configuration space.} {For example, the total volume of the Universe would be a choice of such a variable in regions of configuration space where classical dynamics shows no recollapse.} If there are two intersecting such regions $\mathcal{U},\, \mathcal{U}'$, two clock-like variables $T,\, T'$ will be consistent if they have the same direction of monotonicity at the intersection. }